 Address: Schaumainkai 83, 60596 Frankfurt am Main, Germany

-The Museum Giersch is located on the Frankfurt main river in Frankfurt am Main Germany in the Museumsufer arena.
+The Museum Giersch is located on the banks of the Frankfurt Main River, in the Museumsufer arena.

 This art gallery museum began operations in 2000.
-It showcases a constantly changing exhibition series showing the cultural and artistic history of the Rhine-main area, intending to promote the cultural identity of the region.
+It showcases a constantly changing exhibition series showing the cultural and artistic history of the Rhine-main area.
+The intention was to promote the cultural identity of the region.

-The Museum Giersch showcases works on loan from private as well as public collections.
-The array of exhibits cover areas of graphic art, applied art, architecture, photography, sculpture, and painting.
+The Museum Giersch showcases works on loan from private and public collections.
+The array of exhibits covers areas of graphic art, applied art, architecture, photography, sculpture, and painting.

-This remarkable art museum is located in a neoclassic villa structure right on the Schaumainkai.
+This remarkable art museum is located in a neoclassical villa structure on the Schaumainkai.
 This building was constructed around 1910 for the Philipp Holzmann company.
 It is currently one of the few villas surviving on the riverside in Sachsenhausen.

 The villa renovation and the conversion into a venue for the exhibition were undertaken by the Giersch Foundation (Stiftung Giersch).
 This foundation was launched in 1994 and has functioned as the sole operator of the museum.